-Checking HSA account holders also have the ability to move all or a portion of their funds into an HSA agency account available through our First Western Trust Department.
+Checking HSA account holders also have the ability to move all or a portion of their funds into an HSA agency account available through our First Western Trust Department\\.
 These accounts are allowed access to a wide range of investment vehicles ranging from mutual funds, ETF's, individual stocks, and bonds.
-Contact Trent Westmeyer, VP Retirement Benefits Officer, at 701-857-7154 for more information.
+Contact the First Western Trust Department for more information.

-Investments may include assets which are not insured by the Federal Deposit Insurance Corporation (FDIC), not a deposit of or guaranteed by First Western Bank & Trust, and may be subject to investment risk, including loss of the principal amount invested.
+\\Investments may include assets which are not insured by the Federal Deposit Insurance Corporation (FDIC), not a deposit of or guaranteed by First Western Bank & Trust, and may be subject to investment risk, including loss of the principal amount invested.